For tax nerds

 For borrowers in the SALT phase-out zone ($500K-$600K MAGI), an additional layer of benefit applies on top of the scenario analysis above.
 Each dollar of capital loss that reduces MAGI from within the phase-out band also restores SALT deductions worth up to 30 cents per dollar × 37% = 11.1 cents in additional federal savings.

-This is the theoretical minimum — a top-bracket California taxpayer with significant STCG in the SALT phase-out zone, borrowing at 4% nominal.
-It’s an unusual set of circumstances but a real one.
+This is the theoretical minimum — a top-bracket California taxpayer with only short-term capital gains in the SALT phase-out zone, borrowing at 4% nominal.
+Both the STCG-only benefit and the SALT torpedo stack on each other.
+It’s an unusual convergence of circumstances but a real one for active traders or employees with large RSU/option vesting events in a high-income year.

 Practical planning: timing the deductions